Vancouver Island Wedding Planners & Coordinators

 What a coordinator actually handles on the day

-Here are the tasks that get taken off your plate so you can actually enjoy your wedding.
+All the stuff that gets taken off your plate so you can actually enjoy your wedding day.

 Vendor confirmations